yoshi47/selection-path-copier/README.md

 # Selection Path Copier

-A Visual Studio Code extension that copies file paths with line numbers in GitHub-style format.
+A Visual Studio Code extension that copies file paths with line numbers in various formats (GitHub, Editor, Parentheses).
 Works with both selected text and cursor position.

 ## Features

 - **Copy Path with Line Numbers**: Copy file path with line numbers for selected text or cursor position
 - **Smart Cursor Handling**: When no text is selected:
-  - Copies path with cursor line number (e.g., `src/main.ts#L10`)
+  - Copies path with cursor line number
   - On empty lines, copies just the file path without line number
 - **Copy Path with Code**: Copy both the file path reference and the code content
 - **Relative or Absolute Paths**: Configure whether to use relative paths (from workspace root) or absolute paths
-- **Multi-line Selection Support**: Automatically formats single line (`#L10`) or range (`#L10-15`) references
+- **Multi-line Selection Support**: Automatically formats single line or range references
+- **Multiple Format Options**: GitHub, Editor, and Parentheses formats

 ## Usage